|

 presidential candidate, and one which supports his basic good character.
 The

-make half-hearted attempts to discredit Kerry but could find nothing.
+nothing.
+Nixon would make half-hearted attempts to discredit Kerry but could

 A related book is